Before Starting School

 Does the school provides my child with lunch?

-A. If you have applied and your child is entitled to Free School Meals please let the office staff know that you would like your child to have a hot lunch; vegetarian and Halal meat lunches are available.
+If you have applied and your child is entitled to Free School Meals please let the office staff know that you would like your child to have a hot lunch.
 If you need to make an application this is done online.
 The Eligibility Checker is available on the following link free school meals eligibility checker and you will need your National Insurance Number and Date of Birth to apply.

 What time does the school finish?